saigontechnology/redux-multilanguage/README.md

 import {createMultilanguageReducer} from 'redux-multilanguage'

 export default combineReducers({
-  //other reducers
-  multilanguage: createMultilanguageReducer({currentLanguageCode: 'vi'}) // this is your default language })
+  multilanguage: createMultilanguageReducer({currentLanguageCode: 'vi'}), // this is your default language
+  //other reducers...
+})
 ```

-* If you want to change language, use `changeLanguage` action create from `redux-multilanguage`
+* If you want to change language, use `changeLanguage` action creator from `redux-multilanguage`

 ## LICENSE
 MIT